Tom Hurt

 Global governance alignment

-Sounds abstract but it's simple: How do you get 100+ country subsidiaries to move in the same direction on tech and business change?
+Sounds abstract but it's simple: How do you get 100+ country subsidiaries of a global professional services firm to move in the same direction on tech and business change?
 1 part diplomacy, 1 part used car salesman, a generous pinch of empathy and perhaps a few secret ingredients.

 Global governance Tech deployment Strategic comms